Close×

 When you file your annual income tax return, you may also be required to pay a health contribution.
 This contribution (not to be confused with the annual prescription drug insurance premium) is intended to finance the public health care system.
 It depends on your income.
 Some people (those whose income was less than $18,000 for the 2013 tax year) are exempt from paying this contribution.
 For more information, visit the Revenu Québec website or call 1 800 267-6299.

 If you're having trouble paying for your prescription drugs, Sun Youth may be able to help, following an assessment of your financial situation.
-This service is intended for low-income people covered by the public drug insurance plan.
+This service is intended for low-income individuals covered by the public drug insurance plan.
 This assistance is offered once a year.
 To check your eligibility and apply for assistance, call 514 842-6822.

 You can also save money by asking your pharmacist to replace your current medication with a generic, if possible.
 Generic drugs are just as effective as brand-name medications, but their price is much lower.